microsoft/OCR-Form-Tools/docs/manual_testing/manual-test-runbook.md

 #### Scenario Three ####

 **Given** I'm on the editor page
-**When** I hold shift, click, drag over encompassing words that have already been selected, and release click
+**When** I hold shift, click, drag over encompassing words have already been selected, and release click
 **Then** I should see the selected words remain selected

 #### Scenario Four ####